jeftegoes/AwsOverview/Management & Governance/AWS Trusted Advisor.md

 # 4. Integrations

-- You can use [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) to detect and react to changes in the status of Trusted Advisor checks.
+- We can use [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) to detect and react to changes in the status of Trusted Advisor checks.
-- Then, based on the rules that you create, EventBridge invokes one or more target actions when a check status changes to the value you specify in a rule.
+- Then, based on the rules that we create, EventBridge invokes one or more target actions when a check status changes to the value we specify in a rule.
-- Depending on the type of status change, you might want to send notifications, capture status information, take corrective action, initiate events, or take other actions.
+- Depending on the type of status change, we might want to send notifications, capture status information, take corrective action, initiate events, or take other actions.

 ## 4.1.
 Targets

-- You can select the following types of targets when using [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) as a part of your Trusted Advisor workflow:
+- We can select the following types of targets when using [Amazon EventBridge](/Application%20Integration/Amazon%20EventBridge.md) as a part of our Trusted Advisor workflow:
   - AWS Lambda functions
   - Amazon Kinesis streams
   - Amazon Simple Queue Service queues